-The following are the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+The following are the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting period, which have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.

-Allowance for doubtful accounts: Impairment of financial assets is based on an expected credit loss ("ECL") model under IFRS 9.
+Allowance for doubtful accounts:

+Impairment of financial assets is based on an expected credit loss ("ECL") model under IFRS 9.
 ECLs are a probability-weighted estimate of credit losses.
 The Company calculated ECLs based on consideration of customer-specific factors and actual historical credit loss experience.
-The Company does not anticipate any credit losses, and to the extent that any credit losses are experienced, they are expected to be immaterial, therefore no allowance for doubtful accounts was required as at December 31, 2023 and 2022.
-Allowance for inventory obsolescence: The Company considers factors such as the aging of and future demand for inventory, the expected future selling price the Company expects to realize by selling the inventory.
+The Company does not anticipate any credit losses, and to the extent that any credit losses are experienced, they are expected to be immaterial, therefore no allowance for doubtful accounts was required as at December 31, 2024 and 2023.

+Allowance for inventory obsolescence:

+The Company considers factors such as the aging of and future demand for inventory, the expected future selling price the Company expects to realize by selling the inventory.
 Reserves for excess and obsolete inventory are based upon quantities on hand and projected volumes from demand forecasts.
-The Company reviewed the recoverable amount of its inventory for the years ended December 31, 2023 and 2022 and determined that no write-down was required.
-Valuation of warrants and stock-based compensation: The Company estimates the fair value of stock-based compensation issued for goods or services based on the Black-Scholes Option Pricing Model for warrants and share options with a service condition.
+The Company reviewed the recoverable amount of its inventory for the years ended December 31, 2024 and 2023 and determined that no writedown was required.

+Valuation of warrants and stock-based compensation:

+The Company estimates the fair value of stock-based compensation issued for goods or services based on the Black-Scholes Option Pricing Model for warrants and share options with a service condition.
 Inputs into the model include expected life, volatility, risk free rate, forfeiture rate and dividend yield.
 The Company has judged that the fair value of the services could not be determined; therefore, the fair value of the shares, share options and warrants was used in the measurement of the transactions.
 The Black-Scholes Option Pricing Model was used to value the warrants issued as part of the equity private placement.
 These methods of valuation were applied to the equity transactions during the year (Note 11).
-Goodwill impairment The Company estimates recoverable amount of the cash generating units based on discounted future cash flow projections that require significant judgment.
-See Note 7.